-This summer we welcomed two new members to our Mountain Shadows staff community – Joni Perry and Scott Oram.
-While they will serve in very different capacities, both have the common goal of helping Mountain Shadows become a premier Montessori program.
-We are both fortunate and excited to have them on our team.
+This summer we welcomed a new member to our Mountain Shadows staff community – Joni Perry.
+We are both fortunate and excited to have her on our team.

 Joni Perry joins us from the Bay Area as our new lower elementary teacher.
 While she is new to MSMS, she is certainly not new to Montessori.
 With over 20 years experience, a love of the arts, and a passion for helping elementary children become their highest and best selves, Joni is a wonderful fit for our growing Mountain Shadows community.
 Her is her introductory letter and brief bio in her own words: